richardwarepam16/richardwarepam16/README.md

 ###

-<p align="left">➤ My Primary Coding Language: Python<br>➤ Passionate for Data Science & exploring new Technology like GenAI, AWS.<br>➤ I am working on building my Online presence and doing my bit to spread knowledge.<br>➤ I have started my journey with Web Development as a Developer.<br>➤ I also worked on some Web3 Project by learning Blockchain Development( Solidity, Web3, Ethereum)<br>➤ I have also worked as "Data Science Intern" at GRABBNGO Pvt.
-Limited.<br><br>"Ask me about anything, I'll be happy to help."</p>
+<p align="left">➤ My Primary Coding Language: Python<br>➤ Passionate for Data Science & exploring new Technology like GenAI, AWS.<br>➤ I am working on building my Online presence and doing my bit to spread knowledge.<br>➤ I have started my journey with Web Development as a Developer.<br>➤ I also worked on some Web3 Project by learning Blockchain Development( Solidity, Web3, Ethereum)<br><br>"Ask me about anything, I'll be happy to help."</p>

 ###